Missouri Woman’s Confidence Destroyed When A Botched Microblading Procedure Left Her With Four Eyebrows

 — ABC7 Eyewitness News (@ABC7) April 13, 2019

 Jami went to a new technician, Kara Gutierrez, who is both certified and licensed in permanent cosmetics.
-Kara told Jami that she could remove the botched bows using a pigment lightening process.
+Kara told Jami that she could remove the botched brows using a pigment lightening process.
 However, it wasn’t going to be much fun and it would take time to see a difference.
 The product Kara uses is called Lift and it is essentially applied by puncturing the skin.
 The pigment is supposed to lighten the tattooed ink so that it is less visible.
 It takes eight weeks to complete the process.

 Kara can’t promise that she’ll be able to completely remove every botched brow she is presented with.
-She believes that microblading as a cosmetic procedure needs to be more closely regulated.
+She believes that microblading, as a cosmetic procedure, needs to be more closely regulated.
 If bills are not passed to require technicians to have further education and training prior to being allowed to perform the procedure, Kara worries that what happened to Jami could happen to many others.

 “It’s very unpredictable to how much you can remove but it works.
 Nobody’s governing this.
 Until a senator’s daughter or someone who can pass a bill gets messed up, this will continue happening.”